 Personalized guidance

-Agents can provide tailored support by seeing the exact issues and context a customer is facing on the website in that moment.
-They can literally guide the visitor to the solution.
+Agents can provide support by seeing the exact issues and context a customer is facing on the website in that moment.
+This allows customers to interact with agents in a way that’s both clear and helpful.

 Increased understanding

-Customers feel more informed and confident about features or transactions on the company's website after an agent has walked them through it visually in real-time.
-Manipulating a user's page increases comprehension.
+Customers feel more informed and confident about features or transactions after an agent walks them through the company's website in real-time.
+Manipulating a user's page increases comprehension, and agents can assist directly on the checkout page to resolve issues and ensure a smooth transaction.

 Convenience and ease